antesch/basyx-batterycell-rbac/README.md

 ## Potential problems

 It is possible that the line ending of 'entrypoint.sh' changes from LF to CRLF when checking out to a Windows host.
-Please check and change if necessary (e.g. in Notepad++ or VSCode), otherwise the security submodel cannot be initialized.
+Please check and change if necessary (e.g. in Notepad++ or VSCode), otherwise multiple services which are using entrypoints (Keycloak, Security Submodel, NGINX) cannot be initialized.

 ### Running the demo on localhost